DunnCreativeSS/steem-keychain/README.md

 });
 ```

 Where "key_type" can be "Posting" or "Active" and "display_name" is a user-friendly name of the operation to be shown to the user so they know what operation is being broadcast (ex.
-"Steem Monsters Card Transfer").
+"SMOKE Monsters Card Transfer").